-Continuation of lab practices and procedures learned in OERC 120, Respiratory Care II, using equipment and simulations.
+Continuation of lab practices and procedures learned in RESP 120, Respiratory Care II, using equipment and simulations.
 Requires a C or better to remain in program.
-Prerequisites: Admission to program, and OERC 110, 110L, 112.
-Corequisite: OERC 120.
+Prerequisite(s): Admission to program, and RESP 110, 110L, 112.
+Corequisite(s): RESP 120.